DieSkaarj/Pre-rendered_Backgrounds_with_Godot_4.4/EXPLAN.md

   - Code, or add to the _on_ready() function with the Scene.gd script
 - Ensure Actors entities have their places
 - Set Stage and Actors to their own 3D Worlds

+### Pre-requisites

+You will need a 3D character with a script to handle movement.
+There is a simple Capsule supplied however you will need to bind your own keys to actions: move_forward,move_backward,move_left and move_right, for it to function.

 ### Procedure